-We all know how important it is to find the proper climbing gear—ropes, quickdraws, a helmet, and climbing shoes.
+We all know how important it is to find good quality and proper climbing gear—ropes, quickdraws, a helmet, and climbing shoes.
 However, just as important are what you wear for rock climbing both indoors and outdoors.
-Having the proper attire and rock climbing outfit for outdoor climbing is crucial to being able to perform at your highest level.
+Having the proper attire and rock climbing outfit for outdoor climbing is crucial to being able to perform at your highest level without feeling uncomfortable, too warm or too cold.
 In order to climb your best, you shouldn’t be distracted by uncomfortable or ill-fitting clothing.

 Therefore, making sure you have the right tops, bottoms, and outerwear that will keep you comfortable and agile, giving you the fit you need to perform your best.
 Giving you some tips on what to wear for rock climbing – indoors and outdoors.